The Historical Ephemeris

 the late Steve Hill in New Zealand for facilities and for understanding this work;

-Sig Lonegren, once of Vermont USA, now in Glastonbury, England, a dowser and prehistorian who practically encouraged this astrologer in his work.
+Sig Lonegren, a dowser and prehistorian who encouraged me in his work.

 May the Historical Ephemeris give you endless hours of fascination!